lit/lit-element/README.md

   since setting properties automically calls `invalidate`.

   * `invalidateProperty(name, oldValue)` (protected): Triggers an invalidation for a specific property.
-This is useful when manually implementing a propert setter.
+This is useful when manually implementing a property setter.
   Call `invalidateProperty` instead of `invalidate` to ensure that any configured property options are honored.